 Assistants usually are given a one year contract, renewable for an additional academic year.
 At the end of the second year, MA students who have not completed their degree will not be allowed to renew their assistantship.
-Fellows are given a one year contract, renewable for an additional two academic years.
+MFA students are given a one year contract, renewable for an additional two academic years.

 How do you Apply for an Assistantship or Fellowship?